Common Reasons for Emotional Eating

 Making Behavioral Changes to Reduce Emotional Eating

 To stop emotional eating binges, it is necessary to alter your behaviors.
 Some of the necessary alterations are minor distractions.
 For example, when you notice yourself thinking of comfort foods, redirecting your focus for a few minutes may be enough to get rid of the urge to eat.
-You can redirect your thoughts with short-term activities like:
+You can redirect your thoughts with short-term activities like:- Calling a friend.

 - Exercising.